-With our Welsh lessons for Brothers and sisters you will learn "Brothers and sisters" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Short sentences about brothers and sisters.
+With our Welsh lessons you will learn the topic "Brothers and sisters" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 short sentences about brothers and sisters.

 |1||Mae un chwaer 'da fi.||I have one sister.|